raquellvazquez/restAPI-MVC/README.md

 # restAPI-MVC
-Base structure of api rest based on model view controller
+Base structure of api rest based on model-view-controller